CDCgov/scenarios-hpc-azure/README.md

 have access to the scripts listed in `pyproject.toml` `[tool.poetry.scripts]` section.

-These scripts will aid you in creating and launching your experiment and are used as command line tools, try the `-h` flag to get a brief description on the expected input parameters to each script.
+These scripts will aid you in creating and launching your experiment and are used as command line tools.
+Use the `-h` flag to get a brief description on the expected input parameters to each script.

 ## Technical Details